aryan-kaveh/scRNA-seq-flow-mediated-EC-remodeling-ldlr/README.md

 ## Data availability

-The single-cell datasets associated with this study are available through NCBI Gene Expression Omnibus (GEO):
+The single-cell datasets associated with this study are publically available through NCBI Gene Expression Omnibus (GEO):

 - **GSE275308**
 - **GSE212388**